eleuthero/bioinformatics/hiv-project/README.md

 all complete HIV-1 subtype B genomes in the LANL HIV genomic database taken between the years of 1980 and 2014 in the United States.
-A complete alignment is established across all samples, about 1,100 at the time of writing, and generates 100% consensus sequences for each year to find conserved sections of the genome.
+A complete alignment is established across all samples, about 1,100 at the time of writing, and generates consensus sequences of varying thresholds for each year to find conserved sections of the genome.

 The file hiv-db-ALL.fasta contains the 1,100 source sequences from which the scripts start work.